mhubii/inpainting/README.md

 To compensate for the reduced information that one obtains from such a radon transform, we employ a DCGAN for inpainting the unkown regions.
 Please note that due to aliasing the masked regions of the radon transform can be barely seen on a computer screen.

 ## Methods
 As proposed in [<a href="#2">2</a>], a DCGAN can be used for inpainting purposes.
+For the architecture of the DCGAN, we follow the recipe propsoed by [<a href="#3">3</a>].
 Since this technique works  well for small image sizes but doesnt for highly resolved images, as in our case, we simply train the algorithm on smaller image snippets.

 ## Results
 The DCGAN produces radon transform snippets that can be hardly distinguished from real radon transform snippets as shown below.
 The network learns to model the smooth transitions in a radon transform.